 Roland swiveled in his chair to check for himself.
 “Oh yeah.”

 “Could you be any more obvious?”
 I asked.
-“What, is this, like, your first week on the job?”
+“Is this, like, your first week on the job?”

 He mumbled something that I couldn’t hear, which was probably just as well.
-I picked up my purse off the counter and dug around for some cash to leave as a tip.
+I picked up my purse and dug around for some cash to leave as a tip.

 “Just be careful, okay?” said Roland.
 “Those women are extremely dangerous.”

 After following the Blingsters back to their beach house, I sat in my rental car, hoping a Super Great Plan would magically come to me.
-Roland hadn’t followed us back to the beach, so he must have thought things were okay for the moment.
-But I wasn’t too sure.
-This had to come to an end, and now.
-After about ten minutes of listening to the waves, no magical plan popped into my mind so I got out of the car, pulled up my pants (metaphorically speaking), and began to climb the stairs to the front door.
+Roland hadn’t followed us, so he must have thought things were okay for the moment.
+But I wasn’t so sure.
+This had to come to an end, right now.
+I listened to the waves for ten minutes, and no magical plan popped into my mind so I got out of the car, pulled up my pants (metaphorically speaking), and began to climb the stairs to the front door.

-As I got closer I could hear a thumping bass line coming from the house.
+As I got closer, I could hear a thumping bass line coming from the house.
 It sounded too funky to be rap and too fast to be R&B. By the time I made it to the door I could also hear the glass windows rattling in their frames and more of the music’s melody.
 I got out my phone to Shazam the song.
 “Give Up the Funk” by Parliament.
 These people were serious about their funk!
 Right then and there my apprehension turned to dread.
-These were ladies not to be messed with and I needed to watch my step more than I’d realized.
+The Blingsters weren’t to be messed with, and I needed to watch my step more than I’d realized.

-Vern and Bird Poop Man were sitting on one of the couches, playing Grand Theft Auto on a large TV that I hadn’t noticed the last time I’d been here.
+Vern and Bird Poop Man sat on one of the couches, playing Grand Theft Auto on a large TV that hadn’t been there the last time I’d visited.
 They turned to look at me.

 “She’s in the kitchen!” yelled Vern over the music.

-More red cups littered the floor and I spotted half a sub sandwich floating in the blue carpet as I made my way through the living room.
-Two people I’d never seen before sat on the other blue floral couch.
+More red cups littered the floor and I spotted half a club sandwich floating in the blue carpet as I made my way through the living room.
+Two seniors I’d never seen before sat on the other blue floral couch.
 They were both vaping, blowing that weird smoke-but-not-smoke toward the open patio door.
 The air smelled of peppermint, pot, and pepperoni pizza.
-I wanted to be home so badly right then.
+I wanted to be home so badly I thought I might cry.